CHW in Canada

 Jewish Family Services Agency

-CHW Vancouver has proudly partnered with various local organizations over the years.
-CHW Vancouver continues to provide new cosmetic items to women in need through the Jewish Family Services Agency in Vancouver.
+CHW Vancouver Centre has proudly partnered with various local organizations over the years.
+CHW Vancouver Centre continues to provide new cosmetic items to women in need through the Jewish Family Services Agency in Vancouver.

 Canadian Young Judaea

-Each year, Canadian Hadassah-WIZO (CHW) provides funding to Canadian Young Judaea summer camps in Canada, which aim to strengthen young members’ Jewish identity and principles.
+Each year, CHW provides funding to Canadian Young Judaea summer camps in Canada, which aim to strengthen young members’ Jewish identity and principles.
 CHW is honoured to have grown alongside such a wonderful organization, and enjoys serving children and youth in Canada and Israel together.